metacommunities/metacommunities/publications/sss_dec2015/sss.md

 \end{figure}

 The figures shown above show some versions of this counting of imitation.
-In both Figure \ref{fig:bootstrap_forks} and \ref{fig:android_forks}, the imitations appears in two different ways.
-The broad bands of color rippling across the figures graph the counts of copies being made each day on Github of important repos.
-But the much more dense striations seen in Figure \ref{fig:android_forks} count copies of repositories whose names incorporate the important repository, but vary it in some way.
-These striations still imitate, and they generate large numbers of events, but less homogeneously, and in greater variety.
-In this striations, new things sometimes appear.
+Both Figure \ref{fig:bootstrap_forks} and \ref{fig:android_forks} count imitations in the form of copying code, but in ways that go beyond the formal copying mechanisms offered by Github itself (for instance in the 'Fork' button that appears on the top right hand side of any repository on Github; for example [https://github.com/twbs/bootstrap](https://github.com/twbs/bootstrap)).
+Imitations appears in two different ways in these figures.
+The broad bands of color rippling horizontally  across the middle of the figures graph the counts of copies being made each day on Github of popular repositories using the Fork action.
+But the much more dense striations  on either side of the central bands seen for instance in Figure \ref{fig:android_forks} count repositories whose names incorporate the important repository, but vary it in some way.
+These repositories have some association with the `android` repository, but diverge from it in a multiplicity of ways.
+A repository may, for instance, relate to the popular  Twitter `bootstrap` repository yet combine it with a range of other platforms and devices.
+Visually,  these striated components of the diagram still point amount to imitations,  and they generate large numbers of events in the timeline dataset, but less homogeneously, and in greater multiplicity than the official copying mechanisms configured by social media platforms such as Github.

+In striated zones of associative imitation, it is possible that something different could be count.
 These figures suggest a different way of re-counting capital numbers.
-They sense the average everydayness of working with code as a form of associative work carried out through imitation and copying.
-In this work, important repositories act like brands, as points around which forms of identity take hold and multiply.
-A sensibility for imitation, therefore, in STS might benefit from media and cultural studies.
-With certain exceptions like Donna Haraway, STS doesn't always play happily with the critical approaches developed in media and cultural studies.
-But media and cultural studies approaches to brands, commodities, imitation, identity and differences might help us here.
-Imitation saturates popular culture, and media and cultural studies has long grappled with what to make of imitation.
+They augment the average everydayness of working with code with a form of associative work carried out through imitation and copying.
+In this work, important repositories act as points of identification around which forms of identity take hold and multiply.
+Unlike the capital numbers with their aggregates of people or repositories, the imitative fluxes that begin to appear in these diagrams have diverse configurations.